Annibale Maria di Francia: Beatification and canonisation

-Legacy

-Today the religious families founded by Francia are present in the five continents of the world.
-In the spirit of their Founder, they dedicate themselves to a variety of apostolates.
-They work in institutions for orphans and abandoned children, schools for deaf and blind, homes for aged and pregnant girls, educational institutions and vocational schools, missions and parishes, religious printing houses and vocation centers which promote the ideals of "Rogate".
+At present time the religious families founded by Di Francia are present in the five continents of the world.
+In the spirit of their founder, they dedicate themselves to a variety of apostolates.
+They work in institutions for orphans and abandoned children, schools for deaf and blind, homes for aged and pregnant girls, educational institutions and vocational schools, missions and parishes, religious printing houses and vocation centers which promote the ideals of Rogate.

-The message and the mission of Francia is not only valued among those involved in vocation ministry and those who have at heart the formation of the clergy but also by all those who have come to understand the need of prayer for more vocations in the Church.

-Pope Paul VI on January 23, 1964, instituted the "World Day of Prayer for Vocations".
-Since then, every year, the Popes remind the universal Church that still today salvation comes to us through the work of many and holy ministers of the Gospel and that to obtain them from God we must pray.

-On July 7, 2010, Benedict XVI blessed a marble statue of St. Hannibal Mary di Francia (1851-1927), founder of the Congregation of the Rogationist Fathers of the Heart of Jesus and of the Daughters of Divine Zeal.
+On 7 July 2010 Benedict XVI blessed a marble statue of St. Hannibal Mary di Francia.
 The statue is positioned in an external niche of the Vatican Basilica near the Arch of the Bells.